AtwalLab/BayesPowerlaw/BayesPowerlaw/docs/tutorial.rst

     import matplotlib.pyplot as plt
     import BayesPowerlaw as bp

-    #activate interactive plotting if using jupyter notebook
-    %matplotlib inline

 Next we simulate a power law distribution using the power_law function::

     #define variables for simulation